5 Crazy-Good Books On Writing

 Unpublishable is an overlooked, profound yet laugh-out-loud funny, round-up of rejection letters sent to now famous authors.
 Tuck this into your writer’s rucksack for those inevitable bad days.

-Borish will have you spit-taking that skinny latte as you read the obnoxious, wrong-headed, ivory-tower criticism that stunning authors like Hemmingway, initially endured.
-(Do I have an axe to grind or what?)
+Borish will have you spit-taking that skinny latte as you read the obnoxious, wrong-headed, ivory-tower criticism that stunning authors like Hemingway, initially endured.

 Four or five letters/essays in to Borish’s alphabet, it dawns on you not to take rejection personally.
 The message I get from Borish is forge ahead, find your kind of editor at your kind of publishing house who will celebrate your kind of work.